-- Each school and/or district reopening plan which includes changes or additions to facilities must comply with the requirements of the 2020 New York State Uniform Fire Prevention and Building Code (BC) and the State Energy Conservation Code and submit all changes to OFP. - General Health and Safety: ESM will follow all guidance related to health and safety, including meeting social distancing requirements and cleaning frequently touched spaces regularly to prevent spread of infection.
+- Each school and/or district reopening plan which includes changes or additions to facilities must comply with the requirements of the 2020 New York State Uniform Fire Prevention and Building Code (BC) and the State Energy Conservation Code and submit all changes to OFP. - General Health and Safety: ESM will follow all guidance related to health and safety, including cleaning frequently touched spaces regularly to prevent spread of infection.
 Please refer to the Health and Safety section of this guidance for additional detail on general Health and Safety protocols. - Building Space Related Changes: ESM will meet all NYSED requirements associated with building space related changes that the District may elect to make to better accommodate staff and students in the reopening plan. - Fire Code Compliance: Changes or additions to facilities require review by the Office of Facilities Planning (OFP), since all spaces to be occupied by public school students and staff must meet the requirements of the 2020 New York State Uniform Fire Prevention and Building Code (BC) and the State Energy Conservation Code.
-Should alterations be made, ESM will submit the proposed changes to the Office of Facilities Planning for review and approval. - Each school and/or district reopening plan must ensure compliance with the 2020 Building Condition Survey and Visual Inspection, where applicable. - Inspections: ESM completed the Building Condition Survey in 2020 by the required submission deadline.
-The Building Condition Survey results were used to formulate the priorities for the Capital Outlay Project in the 2021-22 budget, and will be used as the basis for future capital improvement projects. - Each school and/or district reopening plan must provide provisions to conduct the Lead-In-Water Testing as required by NYS DOH regulation 67-4. - Lead Testing due in 2021: The District understands that at present, the statutory requirement that lead testing occur in 2021 continues. - NYS DOH regulation 67-4, Lead-In-Water Testing, DOH requires lead-in-water testing to be conducted when the building is "normally occupied."
-Sampling will
+Should alterations be made, ESM will submit the proposed changes to the Office of Facilities Planning for review and approval. - Each school and/or district reopening plan must ensure compliance with the 2020 Building Condition Survey and Visual Inspection, where applicable. - Inspections: ESM completed the Building Condition Survey in 2020 by the - required submission deadline.
+The Building Condition Survey results were used to formulate the priorities for future capital improvement projects. - Each school and/or district reopening plan must provide provisions to conduct the Lead-In-Water Testing as required by NYS DOH regulation 67-4. - Lead Testing due in 2021: The District understands that at present, the statutory requirement that lead testing occur in 2021 continues. - NYS DOH regulation 67-4, Lead-In-Water Testing, DOH requires lead-in-water testing to be conducted when the building is "normally occupied."
+Sampling will not be conducted when the building is vacant or has been vacant for an extended period due to COVID-19 closure.
+The District will not conduct a simulation of "normally occupied operation" for the purpose of lead-in-water testing as this is not permitted. - All 2021 Lead-in-Water sampling and testing in district-owned buildings has been completed.